 "At Johnson & Johnson, we believe every child deserves the chance to grow up healthy and live a productive adult life.
-In SOS Children's Villages, we have a partner with a holistic vision working to achieve that goal in every corner of the world.
+In SOS Children's Villages, we have a partner with a holistic vision working responsibility aims.
+We work together to achieve to achieve that goal in every corner of the world.
 Over the past decade, our partnership has evolved from comprehensive care of vulnerable children to family strengthening, and now with our nursing programs in Africa, to a new focus on helping disadvantaged youth achieve productive careers in health care."